IT20118372/KaushalyaMKB/README.md

 ...
-I'm kaushalya M.K.B. and studing at SLIIT 2nd year 2nd semester.
+I'm kaushalya M.K.B. and studying at SLIIT 2nd year 2nd semester.
 Student ID no = IT20118372 & Github userName = KaushalyaMKB